 The Jewish Community in Europe and in Palestine

-This was exacerbated by the rise of antisemitic political movements like fascism towards the second world war.
-Between 1941 and 1945, the Nazis carried out one of the most abhorrent events of human history: the Holocaust, which meant discrimination, dispossession, persecution, and the extermination of 6 million Jewish people in concentration camps.
+These attacks on Jewish people were exacerbated by the rise of antisemitic political movements like fascism in the lead up to the Second World War.
+Between 1941 and 1945, the Nazis carried out one of the most abhorrent events of human history: the Holocaust, which included the dispossession, persecution, and extermination of 6 million Jewish people in concentration camps, as well as numerous LGBTQ+ people, people with disabilities, and Roma people.

 Britain, the United States, and Zionists used this persecution and suffering of the Jewish people for their own purposes and to encourage migration towards Palestine.